First, the Days Inn's web page is very misleading. I was planning to go to Hilton Head Island for the Thanksgiving Holiday.

 I had about $400 cash in my bank account, which would have lasted until my next pay period.
 There were some miscellaneous charges that you incur during traveling, for example; meals.
 However, there was more than enough in my account to cover the charges.

 Then the bank reinitiated this charge from Days Inn claiming that Days Inn would not cooperate.
 Because I incurred this additional charge, my account became overdrawn and I incurred additional overdraft fees totaling $68.

-Review about: Days Inn Room.
+Product or Service Mentioned: Days Inn Room.